JohnHammond/pim/build_new_binutils/README.md

 ld -version
 ```

-So all the technical work is in the [build script](build_new_binutils.sh) that I wrote to download and buidl version 2.26 of [`binutils`][binutils].
+So all the technical work is in the [build script](build_new_binutils.sh).
 It should do everything necessary, but you can walk through what does what in [the guiding article](http://wiki.osdev.org/Building_GCC) and look at the script yourself.

-__The only worthwhile note with that script is that `PREFIX` variable is the same as the `gcc-5.3.0` path, because they should both be installed in the same place and be essentially intertwined together__
+__The only worthwhile note with that script is that `PREFIX` variable is the same as the `gcc` path, because they should both be installed in the same place and be essentially intertwined together__

 There are no necessary dependencies to run the script.
 However, you should run the [`build_new_gcc`](../build_new_gcc/) first (before this one) to actually get the [`gcc`][gcc] folder and compiler ready as necessary.